 9:00 am - 4:30 pm

-Moving with the Maestro: From Assessment to Independence - Los Angeles, CA
+Moving with the Maestro: From Assessment to Independence - Miami, FL

 This 2-day course is an introduction to how I assess and treat, with a heavy emphasis on the nervous system and of course, movement.
 This course is about instilling the fundamentals of both assessment and intervention that have brought me successful outcomes time and time again.
 This course is about gaining the confidence, and the skills, to simplify your treatments.

 This course is open to ANYONE who is looking to gain a fundamental understanding of how to assess movement and prescribe foundational exercises to help with movement dysfunction.
 If you've ever felt overwhelmed by biomechanics, if you've ever felt underprepared by your formal education, if you've ever wondered “does that nuanced stuff even matter?”, then this is the course for you.
 This course is open to both students and professionals, and yes, students will ALWAYS receive a discount (see below for details).

 No. Physical therapists, PTAs, LMTs, DCs, ATCs, OTs, OTAs, personal trainers, strength and conditioning coaches, yoga teacher, pilates instructors, and anyone I might have missed, we open our doors to you!

 No. Perhaps I should say ‘not yet'.
 Obtaining CEUs is a SUPER involved process in and of itself, and that's not even consider all of the multiple states and multiple professions.
 I am looking into getting MWTM approved but in full disclosure it’s not top priority.
 I am first and foremost working to develop and refine the content.
 If/when the CEU thing happens I’ll announce it on here and on social media.
 Thanks for understanding

 A practical approach to understanding pain science and the biopsychosocial model